ballerine-io/ballerine/websites/docs/src/content/docs/en/learn/add_and_customize_workflows_in_the_case_management.md

 description: A guide on adding filters and customizing workflows in the case management system.
 ---

-# Add and Customize Workflows in the Case Management

 ## Customizing case management workflows

 To customize your case management to show your various workflows, add filters.